- Take 5, relax and enjoy a read...

 Best kayaking experience

 Glide across a pristine rainforest lake with New Zealand’s highest peak, Aoraki Mt Cook as your backdrop.
 Kayaking across tranquil Lake Mapourika’s dark tannin-filled waters is like travelling back in time.
+It will take you only 8 minutes from the Franz Josef motel.
 The remote serenity is only punctured by native bird song and the rhythmic splash of your paddles.
-(And yet you’re only 25-minutes from Franz Josef village).
-Book an expert guide at Glacier Country Kayaks or Okarito Kayaks to learn about the Okarito Lagoon eco-system and the wildlife it nurtures.
+(And yet you’re only 25 minutes from Franz Josef village).
+Book an expert guide at Glacier Country Kayaks or Okarito Kayaks to learn about the Okarito Lagoon ecosystem and the wildlife it nurtures.

 A heart pumping heli-hike